MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/02-MiniLab_Configure Guest Users in Azure AD.md

 Guest users can sign in with their own work, school, or social identities.

-In this demonstration, you'll add a new guest user to Azure AD and send an invitation.
+In this mini-lab, you'll add a new guest user to Azure AD and send an invitation.

 ## Prerequisites

-To complete the scenario in this demonstration, you need:
+To complete the scenario in this mini-lab you need:

 * A role that allows you to create users in your tenant directory, like the Global Administrator role or any of the limited administrator directory roles.